Landau damping and survival threshold

-In addition, observe that for each $k\not =0$, the zeros $\lambda(k)$ of $D(\lambda,k)=0$ are the eigenvalues of the linearized Vlasov-Poisson system \eqref{linVP}, and therefore, the behavior of $e^{\lambda(k),k) =0$, it follows that the function
+In addition, observe that for each $k\not =0$, the zeros $\lambda(k)$ of the dielectric function $D(\lambda,k)=0$ are the ``eigenvalues'' of the linearized Vlasov-Poisson system \eqref{linVP}. {Namely, for each fixed $k\not =0$, if $D(\lambda(k),k) =0$, it follows that the function

 together with the electric field $E(t,x) =-ik e^{\lambda(k)t + ik\cdot x}$, solves to the linearized Vlasov-Poisson system \eqref{linVP} (i.e. a mode solution of \eqref{linVP}) for $t\ge 0$.
 For this reason, $\lambda(k)$ is often referred to as dispersion relation of the linearized electric field, and the behavior of $e^{\lambda(k)t}$ gives the leading dynamics of the linearized electric field.
 Naturally, in the whole space, a physically relevant solution to the linearized problem consists of a superposition (or in form of a wave packet) of the above mode solutions.
 We also note that in the case of the torus $\TT^3_x \times \RR^3_v$, the spatial frequencies $k$ are discrete, namely $k \in \ZZ^3$.
 Throughout the paper, most of the analysis focus on the whole space case with $k\in \RR^3$, leaving the torus case to be treated in a few remarks, see Section \ref{sec-torus}.}